vedmalex/telegraph-publisher/telegraph-publisher-output.md

     this.accessToken = accessToken;
     this.pathResolver = PathResolver.getInstance();
     this.linkScanner = new LinkScanner();
-    this.linkVerifier = new LinkVerifier(this.pathResolver);
+    // LinkVerifier and AutoRepairer will be initialized in publish() with correct projectRoot this.linkVerifier = new LinkVerifier(this.pathResolver);
     this.linkResolver = new LinkResolver();
     this.autoRepairer = new AutoRepairer();